nexpy-io/react-easy-context-api/README.md

 #### useContextUpdate

-This hook returns an update function that accepts a thunk function
+This hook returns an update function that accepts a thunk function.

 Use this for a function that will change a value in [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html).